expresspigeon/blog/src/content/kb/integrations/zapier.md

 ![](images/zapier/zap_16.png)

 - On the last step you will see previously configured data.
-Click 'Create & Continue' button.
-That's all, you are all set.
-Now, when you will have new lead created on Salesforce, it will automatically appear in your selected ExpressPigeon contacts list.
-You have more time for more pleasant things rather then manually migrating all this stuff.
+Click the 'Create & Continue' button and you're all set.
+Now when you have a new lead created on Salesforce, it will automatically appear in your selected ExpressPigeon contacts list.

 ![](images/zapier/zap_17.png)